JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 ## Schedule

 A preliminary schedule is outlined below.
 It will be updated once speakers are confirmed.
+The scheduled start of the workshop is at 13:00 on Wednesday, 27th June.
+This is to allow international visitors to arrive in Bordeaux on Wednesday morning.

 ### Wednesday 27 June